Manu Molina

-Manuel "Manu" Antonio Molina Valero (born 20 November 1991) is a Spanish footballer who plays as an attacking midfielder for Primera Federación club Eldense.
+Manuel "Manu" Antonio Molina Valero (born 20 November 1991) is a Spanish professional footballer who plays as an attacking midfielder.

 Club career

-Born in Huelva, Andalusia, Molina was a product of his local club Recreativo de Huelva youth system.
-After completing his development at RCD Espanyol, he made his first-team debut at only 18, playing the last minute of the 3–1 La Liga home win over Getafe CF on 29 August 2010.
-One month later, he started and finished the match at Real Madrid, but in a 3–0 loss.
+Born in Huelva, Andalusia, Molina was a product of his local club Recreativo de Huelva's youth system.
+After completing his development at RCD Espanyol, he made his first-team debut at the age of 18, playing the last minute of the 3–1 La Liga home win over Getafe CF on 29 August 2010.
+One month later, he started and finished the match at Real Madrid, a 3–0 loss.

 Molina was loaned to SD Huesca of Segunda División for the 2011–12 season.
 He scored his first goal for the Aragonese on 17 September 2011, in a 3–3 home draw against CD Alcoyano.

 In the following campaigns, Molina represented a host of sides in the Segunda División B. The exception to this was 2014–15, when he appeared in the second tier with Recreativo.

 Molina returned to the professional leagues in the 2021–22 season, after achieving promotion with UD Ibiza.
 In the second division, he later was a part of Real Zaragoza and Málaga CF.

+On 31 August 2025, Molina signed a two-year contract with Primera Federación's CD Eldense.
+He contributed 34 games and five assists in his only season as the club won promotion, but was released after not accepting a salary cut.